Probation officers; legislative process Kp 4/15

 By contrast, on the basis of the Tribunal’s decision of 6 March 2017, issued with reference to an application by the Public Prosecutor-General as to the composition of the adjudicating bench in the present case, the following judges of the Tribunal had been excluded from the said adjudicating bench: Judge Piotr Tuleja, Judge Stanisław Rymar and Judge Marek Zubik.
 The said decision has not been amended or repealed so far.

-The hearing was presided over by the Vice-President of the Tribunal, Judge Mariusz Muszyński, and the Judge Rapporteur was the President of the Tribunal, Judge Julia Przyłębska.
+The Presiding Judge of the adjudicating bench was the Vice-President of the Tribunal, Judge Mariusz Muszyński, and the Judge Rapporteur was the President of the Tribunal, Judge Julia Przyłębska.